chaidhat/compiler/README.md

 ### Mission
 I aim to develop a programming language for beginners to learn basic programming concepts & conventions.\
 \
 MinC has very limited set of features and consistent syntax for the leaner to keep focused on *a) learning new techniques* and *b) practicing learned techniques* without getting distracted on calling external libaries (such as in Java/Python) or unituitive semantics (C++).
+It performs extremely well as it is a compiled language (unlike JS or Java) and can do just as much as C can.
 Find out more: [Learning/Teaching Guide](#learning-guide).\
 \
 In this repository is a basic compiler which compiles my variant of C (called MinimalistiC or MinC) into x86 assembly as a *.s* file in the most simple way so others can learn from the source code.